-All passwords will appear in clear text on the front-panel LCD-touchscreen Admin menu.
+Once the 551 front-panel screens are unlocked with the Front Panel Password: all passwords will appear in clear text on the LCD-touchscreen Admin menu.

 All passwords are hidden on the Admin Webpage when logged-in as a 'Read Only Web User'.